mohsen-karami/giti/README.md

 #### giti setup --clear

-Clear your git identity by adding —clear to the setup command.
+Clear your git identity by adding `--clear` to the setup command.

 ## License
 Giti is licensed under the GPLv3 license.
 See [LICENSE](https://github.com/mohsen-karami/giti/blob/master/LICENSE) for more information.